pwnedlabs/pwncloudos/README.md

 ## 📝 License

-This project is licensed under the PwnedLabs.
+This project is licensed under the MIT.